-Modification Accounting for Share-Based Payment Awards: In May 2017, the FASB issued ASU No. 2017-09, "Compensation - Stock Compensation (Topic 718) - Scope of Modification Accounting" ("ASU 2017-09"), clarifying when a change to the terms or conditions of a share-based payment award must be accounted for as a modification.
-This new accounting standard requires modification accounting if the fair value, vesting condition or the classification of the award is not the same immediately before and after a change to the terms and conditions of the award.
-The new guidance is effective for us on a prospective basis beginning on January 1, 2018, with early adoption permitted.
-We typically do not change either the terms or conditions of share-based payment awards once they are granted, therefore; this new guidance is not expected to have a material impact on our consolidated financial statements.
+Modification Accounting for Share-Based Payment Awards - Effective January 1, 2018, we adopted ASU No. 2017-09, Compensation - Stock Compensation (Topic 718) - Scope of Modification Accounting.
+The new standard clarifies when a change to the terms or conditions of a share-based payment award must be accounted for as a modification.
+Modification accounting is required if the fair value, vesting condition or the classification of the award is not the same immediately before and after a change to the terms and conditions of the award.
+We typically do not change either the terms or conditions of share-based payment awards once they are granted; therefore, the adoption of this new guidance had no impact on our consolidated financial statements.